-At PwC, we are committed to creating a culture of belonging.
-We are focused on ensuring our ways of working embrace diversity and on fostering an inclusive environment in which our people are comfortable bringing their whole selves to work and feel that they belong and can reach their full potential.
-As demonstrated through our core values of Care and Work Together, we strive to more deeply understand and empathize with different backgrounds, perspectives and experiences.
-We know that when people from different backgrounds and with different points of view work together, we create the most value for our clients, our people and society.
+At PwC, we're committed to being a leading organisation for inclusion and belonging with our people, clients, and external stakeholders and a leading employee destination for diverse talent.
+We are focused on ensuring our ways of working embrace diversity and fostering an inclusive environment in which our people are comfortable bringing their whole selves to work and feel that they belong and can reach their full potential.
+As demonstrated through our core values of Care and Work Together, we strive to more deeply understand and empathise with different backgrounds, perspectives and experiences.
+We know that when people from different backgrounds and with different points of view work together, we create the most value for our clients, our people, and society.